Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             separate the wig files.
 For example,
                             $WIG_PATH_1:tex:1:a:+ $WIG_PATH_2:tex:1:a:-.
       --frag_libs FRAG_LIBS [FRAG_LIBS ...], -fl FRAG_LIBS [FRAG_LIBS ...]
-                            If the fragmented wig file is required, please also assign the proper format here.
-The format is: wig_file _path:fragmented(frag):condition_id(integer):replicate
+                            If the fragmented (or conventional) wig file is required, please also assign the proper format here.
+                            The format is: wig_file_path:fragmented(frag):conditio
-                            _id(alphabet):strand(+ or -).
+                            n_id(integer):replicate_id(alphabet):strand(+ or -).
                             If multiple wig files need to be assigned, please use space to separate the wig files.
-For example, $WIG_PATH_1:frag:1:a:+
+For example,
-                            $WIG_PATH_2:frag:1:a:-.
+                            $WIG_PATH_1:frag:1:a:+ $WIG_PATH_2:frag:1:a:-.
+      --output_folder OUTPUT_FOLDER, -o OUTPUT_FOLDER
+                            Please assign the output folder.
+It will create a sub- folder "screenshots" in --output_folder to store the results.

+    additional arguments:
+      --height HEIGHT, -he HEIGHT
+                            Please assign the height of the screenshot.
+Default is 1500.
       --present PRESENT, -p PRESENT
                             The presentation type of the features in the screenshot. expand/collapse/squish.
 Default is expand.
-      --output_folder OUTPUT_FOLDER, -o OUTPUT_FOLDER
-                            Please assign the output folder.
-It will create a sub- folder "screenshots" in --output_folder to store the results.

 - **Output files**